Melatonin And Depression: Can A Lack Of Melatonin Affect Mental Health?

 While experts have not determined whether low melatonin is the leading cause of depression, many studies suggest an overlap.
 Insomnia may lead to many of the same symptoms that those with depression experience, like anxiety, moodiness, increased stress, lower quality of life, or difficulty with performance.
 In turn, depression can exacerbate sleep deprivation and increase the factors that lead to an individual's insomnia in the first place.
 Although the impact of melatonin on depressive symptoms is unclear, doctors, scientists, and psychiatrists may recommend lifestyle changes, therapy, or medication to break this cycle.

-The is also a link between melatonin production and seasonal weather changes in some people.
+There is also a link between melatonin production and seasonal weather changes in some people.
 With individuals receiving less sunlight in the winter months, this has an impact on melatonin production, which could increase depression symptoms.
 This seasonal depression is called seasonal affective disorder (SAD) and is a mild form of depression.

 Another sleep disorder that may have negative effects on an individual’s energy levels is called delayed sleep phase syndrome (DSPS).
-DSPS is a sleep disorder in which individuals have trouble falling asleep for at least two hours beyond what is considered acceptable by society, however, once they fall asleep, they are able to stay asleep.
-This is different from insomnia where a person may struggle to sleep throughout the night.
+DSPS is a sleep disorder in which individuals have trouble falling asleep for at least two hours beyond what is considered acceptable by society; however, once they fall asleep, they are able to stay asleep.
+This is different from insomnia, where a person may struggle to sleep throughout the night.

-For individuals experiencing insomnia, medication may be an option, in a randomized double-blind placebo-controlled trial, insomnia improved when treated with medication.
+For individuals experiencing insomnia, medication may be an option.
+In a randomized double-blind placebo-controlled trial, insomnia improved when treated with medication.
 Fatigue is a prominent symptom of depression and insomnia, which could prevent some people from getting the help they seek.
 If you're too tired to get out of bed, it can be challenging to make it to a therapy appointment.
 Online counseling could provide a solution to this problem and help treat depression or other mental disorders.
 With this type of therapy, you can get support from a mental health professional from the comfort of your home or anywhere you have an internet connection.
-Online therapy can also be scheduled any time of day or night, which can be beneficial if your sleep schedule has been disrupted.
+Online therapy can also be scheduled at any time of day or night, which can be beneficial if your sleep schedule has been disrupted.

 In addition, this type of therapy may improve depression symptoms or symptoms of other mood disorders as much as in-person therapy.
 A recent study cited the benefits of internet-based cognitive behavioral therapy for individuals experiencing depression.
 Online CBT was associated with positive outcomes for depression, anxiety, and chronic stress.